Illinois Casino Revenue Jumps 21% In October On Wave Of New Openings

 Looking ahead, there seem to be prospects of growth in the marketplace.

-Boyd Gaming announced they will phase out their Par-A-Dice riverboat casino on the East Peoria waterfront for an as-yet undisclosed site for a new land-based casino.
+Boyd Gaming announced it will phase out its Par-A-Dice riverboat casino on the East Peoria waterfront for an as-yet undisclosed site for a new land-based casino.

-The Illinois Gaming Board has recently sent cease and desist letters to unlicensed operators of online gaming such as Kalshi, Bovada, and BetOnline, so it is clear that the IGB is focused on in-seat gaming at this time.
+The Illinois Gaming Board has recently sent cease-and-desist letters to unlicensed operators of online gaming, such as Kalshi, Bovada, and BetOnline, indicating that the IGB is currently focused on in-seat gaming.

-Illinois' casino industry appears to be in a great position for extended growth into the 2026 time frame, supported by new investments, resorts, and building on a solid October.
+Illinois' casino industry appears to be in an excellent position for extended growth into the 2026 time frame, supported by new investments, resorts, and building on a solid October.